waleedyousaf07/basic-programming/README.md

 The difference between transpiler and compiler is in the level of abstraction in the output.
 Generally, a compiler produces machine executable code, whereas transpiler produces another developer artifact

+### OOP

 ### Polymorphism

+### JS Variable declartors

+let, const, var

+### Var

+Var declarations are globally scoped or function/locally scoped.
+They can be re-declared and updated.
+They are hoisted and can be used if declared after getting called.

 ### Const

+Cannot be reinialized.
+Has a block level scope.
+Primitive types cannot be updated/re-assigned/re-declared but objects and arrays can.
+Every const declaration, therefore, must be initialized at the time of declaration.

 Const create a variable name binding so that name cannot be re-inialized but the properties can.
 So its mutable.
+They cant be hoisted.

+### Let

+Can be re initialized.
+Has a block level scope.
+It cannot be redeclared withing its scope.

+### Var, Let, Const Scopes

+    var a = 5;
+    const b = 10;
+    let c = 15;

+    function foo() {
+      a = 51;
+      const b = 101;
+      let c = 151;
+      console.log('inside foo: ', a, b, c);
+    }

+    console.log('Before foo: ', a, b, c); // 5 10 15
+    foo(); // 51 101 151
+    console.log('After foo: ', a, b, c); // 51 10 15

 ### Primitive Types